Deming-Yang/TurkanaWatersBM/README.md

 # TurkanaWatersBM
-Bayesian approach for modeling Lake Turkana water isotopes
+# Bayesian approach for modeling Lake Turkana water isotopes

 ## Software requirements

-The code was developed in R (ver.
-4.3.1) calling the standalone JAGS (Just Another Gibbs Sampler) program, which is required before the code can be run.
-The JAGS program can be downloaded via [this link](https://sourceforge.net/projects/mcmc-jags/).
-Please make sure to download the version that is appropriate for your operating system.
+The code was developed in R (v.
+4.3.2) calling JAGS (Just Another Gibbs Sampler), a program for Bayesian hierarchical models.
+Please install JAGS before using this notebook.

-To call JAGS from RStudio, the R packages "R2jags" is also required.
+## Usage

-Other R packages specified in the file headers help to visualize data.
+The Quarto notebook loads all packages, runs all MCMC simulations, and produces several plots.
+Model code and sensitivity tests are provided as JAGS scripts in R.